holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

     - Everyone's name
     - About me!
         - Worked at AWS
             - Who's heard of AWS
+            - Rents computers
         - Show AWS console
             - Show lambda
             - Show EC2
         - Explain what I did
+            - Dev tools
+            - Looked for instances where things like credit-card numbers where being sent
             - Bug bounty program
-- Goals of the course
+- Syllabus
     - Talk through syllabus
         - Emphasize quotes in the beginning
             - What do they mean?
         - Emphasize first paragraph of introduction
             - Have student read out "demystify" sentence
-            - Draw diagram with 1's and 0's at the bottom and AI at the top
-                - Understand every layer of computers
         - Emphasize if need help, come find me
     - Things understand
     - Things don't understand
+- Course overview
+    - Things we're going to do
+        - Programming, abstraction, etc
+    - Draw diagram with 1's and 0's at the bottom and AI at the top
+        - Understand every layer of computers
+        - Pretty crazy that harnessing electricity can result in AI
+- Goals of class
+    - Independence
+    - Confidence
 - Rules of the class (just as important as content)
     - Read through list:
         - Clean up space before you leave